emden-norfolk/laravel-camelcase/README.md

 Adds support for database fields using CamelCase conventions to Eloquent models.
 These will be exposed as snake_case attributes.

+**Caveat:** Using camel case in Laravel schemas is not a good idea.
+This project is offered as a hack to allow developers to work with legacy database that may not follow Laravel conventions.

 ## Experimental

 This project is **experimental**!
 Please raise any issues on the GitHub issue tracker.